 To assist prospective students to determine whether a course is suitable and appropriate for the individual needs, Box Hill Institute will assess all students’ language, literacy and numeracy and digital literacy by asking you to undertake a self-assessment review prior to the enrolment.

 A course advisor will discuss the outcomes of the review and make recommendations about whether the course is suitable for you, and identify additional support where required.

-After successful completion, you can apply to study animal technology or other related animal courses at a higher level.
+Following successful completion of our animal companion course you can apply to study animal technology or other animal-related courses at a higher level.

 This course is government accredited and has national recognition

 The qualification is aligned with the Australian Qualification Framework (AQF) level 4

 This training is provided to eligible individuals with funds made available by the Commonwealth and Victorian Governments

 |Government Subsidised Standard||Full Fee||Government Subsidised Concession or Job Trainer|

 |Core Skills Support Fee||$83||$83||$83|

 |Retain Course Items||$60||$60||$60|